eclectic-kitty/notes/Week 2 - Reading - Bill Viola.md

 Decadent art
 not felt or energized
 only denotes
-no correspondance between form and representation true art =/ compete with real world
+no correspondence between form and representation true art =/ compete with real world
 *not sure what this is saying
 seems a little contradictory? maybe?